Crank Brothers Egg Beater 3 Review

 There is no adjustability of tension like you'd find on the Time ATAC XC 8, you're stuck with the preset release tension.
 Crank Brothers sells an aftermarket set of rubber sleeves that can be slipped over the cylindrical parts of the Egg Beater pedal.
 These rubber sleeves come in multiple different thicknesses and will create more resistance in the float as they obstruct the interface between shoe and pedal.
 It's the same concept as the traction pads for the Candy 7 and Mallet E applied to the Egg Beater.
 They do not have an effect on the release tension.

 The small and straightforward Egg Beater is the lightest pedal in our test, weighing in at 280 grams per pair.
-If light weight is what you're after, you'll be impressed.
+If lightweight is what you're after, you'll be impressed.

 It's worthy to note that Crank Brothers pedals also use the lightest cleats in our test at 33 grams - compared to 65 grams for the Xpedo GFX cleats.
-For those willing to trade more dollars in the pursuit of fewer grams, the Crank Brothers Egg Beater 11 weigh in at a paltry 179 grams per pair.
+For those willing to trade more dollars in the pursuit of fewer grams, the Crank Brothers Egg Beater 11 weighs in at a paltry 179 grams per pair.

 It's safe to say that platform isn't the forte of any of the Egg Beater models.

-There are many models of Crank Brothers pedals featuring platforms but the Egg Beater is for the purists.
+There are many models of Crank Brothers pedals featuring platforms, but the Egg Beater is for the purists.
 We'd recommend those purists use some pretty stiff shoes to compensate for their size.
 For those interested in platform, we'd recommend the XPedo GFX or Crank Brothers Mallet E.

 Mud Shedding Ability